-Employee ownership is normally based on an allocation of shares that represent the employee’s interest in the company.
-As per any share holding, 51% share in the company represents a controlling interest.
+Employee ownership is based on an allocation of shares that represent the employee’s interest in the company.
+As per any shareholding, 51% share in the company corresponds to a controlling interest.

 Employees are allocated, or allowed to purchase shares in the company.
-This gives them direct ownership of the shareholding and the voting and dividend rights attributed to those share types.
-Limits can be imposed on how, where and when shares can be bought and traded [case study].
+This gives them direct ownership of the shareholding, voting and dividend rights attributed to those share types.
+You can impose limits on how, where and when employees can buy and trade shares.

-A mixture of an employee owned trust and individual share ownership is used.
+The hybrid model is a mixture of an employee owned trust and individual share ownership.
 The trust approach ensures that all employees are represented and benefit from ownership.
 The option (or obligation) to purchase shares ensures that employees have a real investment in the business.
-This approach has been particularly well used in Gripple and its parent employee owned company Glide, a very successful manufacturer based in Sheffield.
-Aber Instruments is a scientific instrument design and manufacturer in mid-Wales which also utilises this approach [case study].

 Would you like to speak to somebody about employee ownership?

-Please contact Business Wales by calling 03000 6 03000 and quoting ‘EO2016’ and we will be happy to arrange an informal discussion with one of our Social Business Wales employee ownership experts.
+Please contact Business Wales by calling 03000 603 000 and quoting ‘EO2019’.
+We will be happy to arrange an informal discussion with one of our Social Business Wales employee ownership experts.